OGGM/oggm/docs/api.rst

    :py:class:`Centerline` objects.
 This is done within :py:func:`initialize_flowlines` where the lines are projected onto a xy-grid with regular spaced line-points.
 This step also takes care of tributary junctions.
-These lines are then also used for the bed inversion, hence their name.
+These lines are then in a later step also used for the bed inversion, hence their name.

+downstream line
+    This line extends the glacier's centerline along the unglaciated glacier bed which is necessary for advancing glaciers.
+This line is calculated along the valley floor to the end of the domain boundary within :py:func:`compute_downstream_line`.

 .. currentmodule:: oggm.core.flowline